Smooth 2-Group Extensions and Symmetries of Bundle Gerbes: A global approach to parallel transport for bundle gerbes

 \subsection{Construction of the parallel transport}

 We now proceed to show that every bundle gerbe with connection on a manifold $M$ has a canonical parallel transport.
 Let $M$ be a connected manifold, and fix a base point $x \in M$; otherwise, if $M$ is not connected, we treat the connected components of $M$ separately.
 By results of Waldorf~\cite{Waldorf:Transgression_II}, any bundle gerbe $\Ga \in \BGrb^\nabla(M)$ is isomorphic to a bundle gerbe $\Ga' \in \BGrb^\nabla(M)$ that is defined over the diffeological path fibration $P_0 M \to M$.
-Given a choice of base point $x \in M$, Waldorf constructs a bundle gerbe $\Ga' = \Ra \Ta (\Ga)$ as the regression of the transgression line bundle of $\Ga$, together with a 1-isomorphism $\Aa_\Ga \colon \Ga \to \Ga'$ in the homotopy category of $\BGrb^\nabla(M)$; that is, $\Aa_\Ga$ is determined only up to 2-isomorphism.
+Given a choice of base point $x \in M$, Waldorf constructs a bundle gerbe $\Ga' = \Ra \Ta (\Ga)$ as the regression of the transgression line bundle of $\Ga$, together with a natural 1-isomorphism $\Aa_\Ga \colon \Ga \to \Ga'$ in the homotopy category of $\BGrb^\nabla(M)$; that is, $\Aa_\Ga$ is determined only up to 2-isomorphism.
+(We remark, however, that the natural 1-isomorphism $\Aa_\Ga$ from~\cite{Waldorf:Transgression_II} is determined \emph{canonically} once we fix a preimage of the base point $x \in M$ under the surjective submersion $\pi \colon Y \to M$ underlying the bundle gerbe $\Ga$.)

 Consider the bundle gerbe $\Ga' = \Ra \Ta (\Ga) \in \BGrb^\nabla(M)$ with connection on $M$, defined with respect to the path fibration $\pi:P_0 M \to M$.
 Its line bundle $L$ is the pullback of the transgression line bundle $\Ta \Ga \to LM$ along the map